eric-zhizu/OpenNMT-kpg-release/README.md

 Activate the conda environment `conda activate pytorch_p37`.

 In the command line, run `python setup.py install`.
+(You can ignore the warnings it prints.)

 Also run `python -m spacy download 'en_core_web_sm'`.